|

 The boat got away.
 The boy tried to grab it.

 "I will get it," said Willa.
-She reached out to nab it.
+She reached out to nab

 She clutched at the sail and knocked it askew.